Rust Traits: Defining Character

 println!("{}", sensor1);

 This is cool because we print sensor1 the same way we print an integer or a double.
-To get this result we “only have to” implement the trait std::fmt::Display.
-I say std::fmt::Display and not Display because, I want to underline the fact that the std::fmt::Display trait is external.
+To get this result we only have to implement the trait std::fmt::Display.
+I say std::fmt::Display and not Display because, I want to underline that the std::fmt::Display trait is external.
 It belongs to std::fmt, we do not own it.
-Keep this in mind as we will come back to the ownership issue later.
+Keep this in mind because we will come back to the ownership issue later.

-OK… But how do you write the implementation of a trait that you do not own std::fmt::Display for trait that you own TempSensor01?
+OK… But how do you write the implementation of a trait that you do not own (here, std::fmt::Display) for trait that you own TempSensor01?

-This might be obvious but nowhere in the code above we define the trait Display.
+First.
+This might be obvious but, nowhere in the code above, we define the trait Display.
 We don’t own it so we don’t write something like :

 pub trait Display {